EnterpriseDB/cloud-utilities/README.md

 ### Check Azure subscription readiness for running BigAnimal

-[azure-preflight.sh](./azure/azure-preflight.sh) is a script used to check the Azure subscription readiness for running the BigAnimal by:
+[biganimal-preflight-azure](./azure/biganimal-preflight-azure) is a script used to check the Azure subscription readiness for running the BigAnimal by:

-- calculating if the Azure resource quota in your Azure subscription can meet the requirement of the BigAnimal?
-- if your any of your Azure provider has not been registered?
+- if your any of your Azure provider has not been registered
 - if the virtual-machine SKU in the given region has any restriction
+- if the Azure resource quota in your Azure subscription can meet the requirement of the BigAnimal

 It calls to Azure CLI and queries some specific resource types and check if there is still available resources can be allocated for the dedicated use by BigAnimal.